mathgeniuszach/xdialog/README.md

 # xdialog
-A cross-platform python wrapper for native dialogs.
+A cross-platform wrapper for native dialogs written entirely in python.

 You can install xdialog through pip...